Yourouchour/Typet-Automatic-Translation/README.md

 ## Usage

-Since the program is currently in an early version, the only way to use it at this time is to manually download the source file from GitHub.
-This means you need to check for updates manually.
+Currently, the only way to use it is to manually download the source file from GitHub.
+Please go to https://raw.githubusercontent.com/yourouchour/Typst-Automatic-Translation/main/typst-automatic-translation.user.js for the script.

 For information on how to work with the script (install, use, update), see https://www.tampermonkey.net.

+*0.1.0*: The first version was released, covering most of the buttons and included support for Chinese, Russian, German, French, Spanish, Japanese (currently machine translation).

 *2025-8-14*: Now the first time you use the program, the original English text will be displayed directly.
 If you see the `Language` button appear on the header, it means that you have successfully loaded it

 ## Issues to be addressed (help welcome):

 - increase the number of entries;
-- Added support for switching other languages;
+- ~~Added support for switching other languages;~~
 - Stop monitoring while editing text until you finish editing;
 - Lower uptime and storage.